mrjxtr/Tokyo_AirBnb_Analysis_Project/README.md

 - **Highest Average Room Rates:** *see [Figure 3](#fig3)*
   - **Top 5 neighborhoods** with the highest average room rates are **Shibuya Ku (¥27,029)**, **Chuo Ku (¥26,597)**, **Minato Ku (¥25,748)**, **Taito Ku (¥24,928)**, and **Ome Shi (¥24,858)**.
-  - These neighborhoods have the highest overall average rate across the top 10 neighborhoods which is is ¥24,173, indicating a healthy market for premium-priced listings.
+  - These neighborhoods have the highest overall average rate across the top 10 neighborhoods which is ¥24,173, indicating a healthy market for premium-priced listings.

 <br />